minchinweb/minchin.pelican.readers.commonmark/Readme.rst

   highlighting.
 Generated site HTML will display code highlighting if you include (or link to) a Pygments CSS file.
 - removes "tag only" lines from the body of your entries.
+- "cleans" dates provided in front matter, so they are provided to Pelican as ``datetimes`` rather than strings.

 Pelican Settings
 ----------------